 Every five years the college is reviewed by the GOsC through the Quality Assurance Agency and the reports of these are available at Quality Assurance Agency and GOsC websites.
 This review provides the college with Recognised Qualification status as an Osteopathic Educational Institute enabling successful graduates to register with the General Osteopathic Council and use the title “Osteopath” if they wish.

 The next review is November 2018, and the college will receive informal information about the review by the end of 2018.
 The formal process will be only completed by June 2019, this has to be ratified by the Privy Council, a body which as part of its functions oversees national regulators.
-At the time of processing applications in January 2019 the college will have sufficient information for potential student about the outcome of the Review, but will not at that time be able to guarantee that MLCOM is a recognised qualification by General Osteopathic Council.
+At the time of processing applications in January 2019 the college will have sufficient information for potential student about the outcome of the Review.